equinor/everest-optimizers/dakota-packages/OPTPP/python/README.md

 # Navigate to the OPTPP root directory
 cd /path/to/dakota-packages/OPTPP

-# Create a build directory and configure the project (remmeber to include the path of the )
+# Create a build directory and configure the project (remember to include the path of the pybind11_DIR)
 cmake -B build -S . \
       -D CMAKE_BUILD_TYPE=Release \
       -D DAKOTA_NO_FIND_TRILINOS=TRUE \
       -D BUILD_SHARED_LIBS=ON \
       -D Python3_EXECUTABLE=$(which python) \
       -D pybind11_DIR=/path/to/site-packages/pybind11/share/cmake/pybind11 \

 # Compile the project
 cmake --build build -- -j